adamfortuno/Training.Python/notes.md

     2. 3.x branch is under active development; use for new projects.
 5. Scripts are saved with the ".py" file extension.
 6. Standard library documentation is available at Python.org
-7. *Python enhancement proposals* (PEPs) are where enhancement requests are made.
+7. *Python enhancement proposals* (PEPs) are Python enhancement requests.
     1. PEP 8: Describes how you should format your code.
     2. PEP 20: Describes the guiding principals of Python.
         1. You can see this from the REPL by typing `import this`.